-RACI charts are useful tools for communication managers that need to attribute different members of their teams to different roles in the completion of deliverables.
+RACI charts are useful tools for the managers of PR teams who need to attribute different members of their teams to different roles in the completion of deliverables.

 In this article, I talked earlier about the MECE matrix as a grouping principle that helps communicators make lists of items that are mutually exclusive and collectively exhaustive.
 RACI is one more such useful management tool that deserves to be in the toolkit of every communications professional.